Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 00.27.08 UTC
+- WIB: Kamis, 20 November 2025 01.40.37 UTC
-- WITA: Kamis, 20 November 2025 01.27.08 UTC
+- WITA: Kamis, 20 November 2025 02.40.37 UTC
-- WIT: Kamis, 20 November 2025 02.27.08 UTC
+- WIT: Kamis, 20 November 2025 03.40.37 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational